 Email Lori at: email@example.com

 Assistant Coach: Scott Foster

 Scott Foster is a mathematics teacher with the Boston Public Schools and holds a Master’s Degree from the Harvard Graduate School of Education.
 Scott learned to fence at his local Y and as a youth fencer reached the semi-finals at the National Junior Olympics solely on the basis of group lessons.
-Scott continues to train and compete as well as coach.
+Scott continues to train and compete, as well as coach the Musketeer classes.